 Despite the headwinds the company's operating revenue grew by 8.72% to र502.40crores.
 Also noteworthy was that the company reported better EBITDA margin and PAT marginthis year.
 The company's flagship brand "Killer" has stood out in this uncertainenvironment by growing 16% this year and contributing to 57% of operating sales.
 Thecompany continues to adopt its time tested strategy to pursue sustainable and profitablegrowth.
 The Company has acquired a brand Desi belle' to foray in the business ofwomen's apparel.

 TRANSFER TO RESERVES

-During the year under review an amount of Rs.
-85276654/- was transferred to thereserves.
+During the year under review no amount was transferred to the reserves.

-There are no material changes and commitments if any affecting the financial positionof the company which have occurred between the end of the financial year of the company towhich the financial statements relate and the date of the report.
-There is no change inthe nature of business of the company.
+There have been no material changes and commitments which affect the financialposition of the company which have occurred between the end of the financial year to whichthe financial statements relate and the date of this Report.
+There is no change in thenature of business of the Company.

 The Company has prepared the Consolidated Financial Statement in accordance with theapplicable Accounting Standards.
 The audited consolidated financial statements togetherwith the Auditor's Report form part of the Annual Report.

 Pursuant to Section 129(3) of the Companies Act 2013 a statement containing thesalient features of the financial statements of the Joint Venture is attached to theFinancial Statements in Form AOC-1.

 The Financial Statements of the Company Consolidated Financial Statements along withrelevant documents and separate audited accounts in respect of joint venture areavailable on the website of the Company www.kewalkiran.com